yirmish/Right-Click-To-Perplexity/PRIVACY.md

-# Privacy Policy for Perplexity Search Extension
+# Privacy Policy for Perplextension Extension

-**Last updated: [Enter Today's Date]**
+**Last updated: 31/07/2025**

-This Privacy Policy describes how the "Perplexity Search" Chrome Extension ("the Extension") handles your information.
+This Privacy Policy describes how the "Perplextension" Chrome Extension ("the Extension") handles your information.

 ## No Data Collection